 - Vegan protein powder - Use whichever vegan protein powder you like!

-- Almond milk - I like Califia or make my own.
-You may substitute with other plant-based milk.
+- Almond milk - I like Califia unsweetened almond milk or I make my own.

 See the recipe card for the amounts needed.

 Dragon fruit is a sweet tropical fruit from a night-blooming cactus (genus Hylocereus), native to Southern Mexico and Central America.
 It's also called pitaya, pitahaya, and strawberry pear.

 The two most common varieties have bright red skin with green pointy scales that resemble a dragon, which accounts for the name.

 You can typically find the variety with white pulp with black seeds, although a less common type with red pulp and black seeds exists as well.

 I've only seen the variety with white pulp with black seeds (Peruvian Apple Cactus), which grows in our backyard.
 There is a yellow dragon fruit that has yellow skin and white pulp with black seeds.

 Dragon fruit is nutrient-dense yet low in calories and is a great source of fiber, magnesium, and iron.
 It is rich in vitamins, minerals, and beneficial plant compounds such as betacyanins, carotenoids, and polyphenols.